Fiserv-Developer/payments-api/docs/Implementing-3DSecure.md

 ### STEP 6(F) – FINAL RESPONSE OF 3D SECURE AUTHENTICATION/AUTHORIZATION

-When it is determined that a frictionless flow can be performed, the transaction authorization is processed and the 3D-Secure process is completed.
+When it is determined that a frictionless flow can be performed (i.e. the customer has been fully authenticated by their bank without the need for further information), the transaction authorization is processed and the 3D-Secure process is completed.

 The transaction response contains a “Secure3DResponse” object and the transaction is either approved or declined. transactionStatus = APPROVED or DECLINED